50 hotels every man should stay at before he dies

 Belle Mont Farm, St Kitts, Understated and full of charisma, this little spot high in the green hills of St Kitts has a beautiful golf course, shimmering views across the ocean, and a calm, cool ambience.
 A retreat in every sense.

-Palm Heights, Cayman Islands, The first boutique hotel on Grand Cayman, the gorgeously designed Palm Heights banishes the image of corporate golf and tax haven-hunters with luxurious aplomb.
+Palm Heights, Cayman Islands, The first boutique hotel on Grand Cayman, the gorgeously designed Palm Heights banishes the image of corporate golf and tax-haven-hunters with luxurious aplomb.
 Pleasingly mid-century and characterised by exquisite details, the hotel itself sits on arguably one of the Caribbean’s finest stretches of sand.
 A future classic.

 Shutters on the Beach, Santa Monica, United States, A friendly, wood-clad Santa Monica beach house, Shutters on the Beach is beautifully designed and pleasingly laidback, despite its celebrity clientele and impressive reputation.
-Exquisite sunset views throughout, and a lovely, lobster-heavy menu.
+Exquisite sunset views throughout, and a lovely lobster-heavy menu.

-Royal Mansour Marrakech, Marrakech, Morocco, The ‘Royal’ here is not an exaggeration — the hotel (the most prestigious in Marrakech) was conceived by King Mohamed VI, and still welcomes the royal family and their pals.
-Designed as a ‘medina within a medina’, it is surrounded by mature, paradisiacal moorish gardens and divided into 53 cool private riads, characterised by exquisite Moroccan design.
+Royal Mansour Marrakech, Marrakech, Morocco, The ‘Royal’ here is not an exaggeration – the hotel (the most prestigious in Marrakech) was conceived by King Mohammed VI, and still welcomes the royal family and their pals.
+Designed as a ‘medina within a medina’, it is surrounded by mature, paradisiacal moorish gardens and divided into 53 private riads, characterised by exquisite Moroccan design.

 GoldenEye, Jamaica, Ian Fleming bought the clifftop plot on this site in 1946, before the estate was converted, many decades later, into a hodgepodge of luxury hillside huts and gorgeous, pontooned mini-villas down on the turquoise waters of the bay.
 Discreet, relaxed and friendly, it is a serious Caribbean hot-spot for those in the know, and the estate is dotted by trees bearing the names of the famous figures who planted them.
 A uniquely luxurious yet homely delight.

 The Carlyle, New York, United States, The Carlyle lives up (and surpasses) that most overused of terms: an institution.
-It was a celebrity hotspot before ‘celebrities’ were a thing — a glorious Beaux Arts behemoth with Art-Deco inflected rooms and a long, long list of notable admirers.
+It was a celebrity hotspot before ‘celebrities’ were a thing – a glorious Beaux Arts behemoth with Art-Deco-inflected rooms and a long, long list of notable admirers.
 Bemelmans Bar, off the lobby, is a legend in its own right.

 Angama Mara, Maasai Mara National Reserve, Kenya, Sat atop the Great Rift Valley with sweeping views over the endless Maasai Mara plains, this safari experience cleverly combines traditional tented living with modernist touches, contemporary art, and complete luxury.
 Really, though, it’s all about that view.